 Financial assets are not reclassified subsequent to their initial recognition, except in the period after the Bank changes its business model for managing those assets.
-There were no changes to any of the Bank's business models for the year ended December 31, 2023.
+There were no changes to any of the Bank's business models for the years ended December 31, 2024 and 2023.